RemilRLs/CryptoFile/README.md

 # CryptoFile

-Javacard project that interacts with a smart card using APDU. l.
+Javacard project that interacts with a smart card using APDU.
 It allows users to perform various operations on the smart card, such as encrypting and decrypting files, storing files, retrieving files and updating the encryption key.